-18. Except where specifically provided above, members who have general queries about the Meeting or who require additional copies of the Notice and/or proxy form should write to or telephone the Company Secretary at the Company's registered office (see inside back cover).
+18. Except where specifically provided above, members who have general queries about the Meeting or who require additional copies of the Notice and/or proxy form should write to or telephone the Company Secretary at the Company's registered office (see page 82).
 No other methods of communication will be accepted.